waritheddine/PPINAC/README.md

 # PPINAC
-This README describes the usage of the command line interface of PPINAC.
-It is worth mentioning that our approach is based on NETAL approach.
+This README describes the usage of the command line interface of PPINAC (Protein-Protein Interaction Networks for COVID19).

 The executable PPINAC is compiled for Linux x86_64 platform.